DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 - REMOTE-ACCESS VPNs provide SERVICE to the ONE END DEVICE the VPN CLIENT SOFTWARE is installed on

 - SITE-TO-SITE VPNs are typically used to permanently connect TWO SITES over the INTERNET
-- REMOTE-ACCESS VPNs are typically used to provide ON-DEMAND ACCESS for END DEVICES that want to securely ACCESS company resources while connected to a NETWORK which is not SECURE
+- REMOTE-ACCESS VPNs are typically used to provide ON-DEMAND ACCESS for END DEVICES that want to securely ACCESS company resources while connected to a network which is not SECURE

 ---